Catholic Church in Albania: Modern period

-The Albanian Catholic Church experienced a short-lived period of freedom after the fall of the Ottoman Empire, which ended when the Communist government took over, after World War II and, under Enver Hoxha, declared Albania the first officially atheist state in the world.
-Persecution of all religions was severe.
+The Albanian Catholic Church experienced a short-lived period of freedom after the fall of the Ottoman Empire.
+It ended when the Communists came into power, government, after World War II, and in 1967 constitutionally declared Albania an atheistic state.
 "The Church was systematically persecuted and neither the structures nor the faithful were spared.
-Some churches were adapted to different uses.
+All religion symbols in churches were forcefully removed and the buildings resemblance to churches were destroyed, and used for non-religious, degrading and humiliating purposes.
 The cathedral in Shkoder, for example, was turned into a sports hall, and the cathedral in Durres was used as a puppet theatre.
-This persecution was almost unknown internationally, but it was one of the fiercest in Europe.
-Details only emerged following the fall of the regime in 1991.
 As the Pope said during his visit to Albania in 2014, these were 'decades of atrocious suffering and terrible persecution'."

 On 26 November 2019, an earthquake struck Albania.
-The Catholic Church in Albania held Mass in its churches on 27 and 28 November for earthquake victims and coordinated its relief efforts through local branches of the Catholic charity Caritas.
+The Catholic Church in Albania held Mass in its churches on 27 and 28 November for earthquake victims and coordinated its relief efforts through local branches of the Catholic charity Caritas Shqiptar.

 According to Marco Mencaglia, project director for the Catholic charity Aid to the Church in Need, the Church in Albania faces many challenges: " The Church in Tirana, the capital, in the middle of the country, is particularly in need.
 There are very few diocesan priests.
 Pastoral work is carried out by religious communities, with very little means of support.
 To this one must add the internal migration of people who come from the north of the country in search of a better future in the capital.
 The south, which has a very small number of Catholics, can be considered first-mission territory, and a starting point for a new mission.
 Many brave missionaries have arrived in this region to begin new communities where the church was completely unknown."

 Demographics

 According to the 2011 Albanian census, 10.03% of the population affiliated with Catholicism, while 56.7% were Muslims, 13.79% undeclared, 6.75% Orthodox believers, 5.49% other, 2.5% Atheists, 2.09% Bektashis and 0.14% other Christians.

 No clear statistics of any province of the former Ottoman empire have been compiled.
-What is known though is that before the independence of Albania, when the country had 1,500,000 inhabitants, the population's religious percentages were: 65% Muslim, 25% Albanian Orthodox Christian, and 10% Catholic.
 The CIA World Factbook uses the figures from the 1939 Census of 70% Muslim, 20% Eastern Orthodox Christian, and 10% Catholic.

-Nonetheless, Catholic sources cite that statistics have changed significantly to this: 38.8% Muslim, 35.4% Christian (16.8% Catholic, 16.1% Orthodox Christian, 0.6% Protestant, 0.6% Independent), 16.6% Non-religious (9.0% Atheist), 0.2% Baha'i.
-The Catholic Church claims 525,000 members in a population of 3 million according to its count by diocese.
+The 2023 census note that 8% of the population are Catholic Christians.